muthahir20/imdb-2024/README.md

 2. Genre Distribution: Plot the count of movies for each genre in a bar chart.
 3. Average Duration by Genre: Show the average movie duration per genre in a horizontal bar chart.
 4. Voting Trends by Genre: Visualize average voting counts across different genres.
-5. Rating Distribution: Display a histogram or boxplot of movie ratings.
+5. Rating Distribution: Display a histogram of movie ratings.
 6. Genre-Based Rating Leaders: Highlight the top-rated movie for each genre in a table.
 7. Most Popular Genres by Voting: Identify genres with the highest total voting counts in a pie chart.
 8. Duration Extremes: Use a table or card display to show the shortest and longest movies.